-The fields around the cliffs was farmland for cattle and belonged to two branches of the Considine family of the nearby village of Liscannor.
+The fields around the cliffs were farmland for cattle and belonged to two branches of the Considine family of the nearby village of Liscannor.

 Cousins Danny and Kathleen Considine owned 65 acres at Lislorkan North, as the townland around the cliffs is called.
 The property included fields ending at the cliff front and the land that O’Brien’s Tower stands on.

 Writing for the Irish Times, Rosita Boland, whose father Joe Boland was Clare’s county manager at the time, tells the story of how in 1964 her father received a phone call from Brendan O’Regan, the chairman of Bord Fáilte and of the company that became Shannon Development.
 O’Regan told him that Germans were looking to purchase a substantial portion of land at the Cliffs of Moher.

 Boland, fearing the land would fall into overseas ownership and not knowing how the land would be developed, began taking action to move it into council ownership.

 On August 22, 1964, the local newspaper the Clare Champion reported the rumor of a potential foreign buyer for the land around the Cliffs.

 The lead story carried the headline “Move to buy the famous Cliffs of Moher?” with a photograph of the cliffs.